 - On Cyber Monday in 2019, it was reported Amazon sales of $9.4 billion in wider retail.

 - Amazon has acquired Zappos in 2009 and recently acquired Whole Foods

 - It owns 10% of North American eCommerce – which includes Office Depot, Staples, Apple and Walmart

-With over 300 million active users, 65+ million Prime members and roughly $6.4B in sales (from retail subscription services), many companies are looking to sell their products on Amazon.com.
+There are 310 million active Amazon customer accounts worldwide, 90 million of which are Amazon Prime members, many companies are looking to sell their products on Amazon.com.
 Who wouldn’t want to when Amazon is the KING of eCommerce Stores with roughly 175 million monthly visitors or potential buyers – the largest online marketplace.

 Creating an Account & Selling on Amazon.com

 Selling on Amazon is quite simple and quick to achieve.
 It takes few moments to create an account on Amazon.com either personal or business account, setup your items and start selling.
 Amazon themselves provide a payment gateway solution and all kinds of logistics and assistance to make sure your products are sold and delivered to consumers.
 One thing for certain, every seller should work and respect Amazons’ own terms and conditions and pay the monthly subscription fee along with the selected program fees.

 Part of Amazon’s offering in the eCommerce platform is that they provide an easy “back office” interface, called Vendor Central (for 1P sellers), where brand administrators can add items to the platform, prices, stock availabilities, product descriptions and more.
 In this same interface, the admin can manage orders received from consumers, updates item statuses and shipment details.